ElijahPrince73/Node-Notes/README.md

 To start this application first

 1. Make sure you have node installed if not here is  a [Link](https://nodejs.org/en/)
-1. clone or download the files.
+1. Clone or download the files.
 2. cd into directory.